Best Books That Will Help You Overcome Social Anxiety

 People with social anxiety can’t help but worry if they say something wrong or have nothing to say when they are with others.
-And it’s not necessarily something to do with shyness.
+And it’s not necessarily something to do with shyness or social awkwardness.
 They are afraid of being rejected by others.

 Instead of withdrawing from social situations, below are books to help you cope and overcome your social anxiety.
 Choose the one which you resonate with the most.

 Bonus: My Book on Loneliness and Isolation

 Note: The way I look at my books will never be the same as the way I look at other books, so to be fair I rather keep them off the list.

 Do you often feel lonely and isolated too?

 Social anxiety usually goes hand in hand with loneliness.
 When we have social anxiety, we find socializing difficult and might avoid it.
 But our lack of interactions with others can prevent us from developing meaningful relationships.

 The good thing is you don’t have to resolve your social anxiety first to feel less lonely.
 The feelings connectedness and oneness with the world and others can be derived from the practice of solitude and spiritual connection.